-Management confirmed the 375-acre site known as Longford Forest will employ 750 workers during a two-year construction of 500 lodges, apartments and treehouses, swimming pools, spa, shops, restaurants and a lake.
+Management confirmed that the 375-acre site known as Longford Forest will employ 750 workers during a two-year construction of 500 lodges, apartments and treehouses, swimming pools, spa, shops, restaurants, and a lake.

 They also insist that most of the 1,000 employees to be hired for the 2019 opening will be local.

 Martin Dalby, Center Parcs chief executive, said that putting plans on display for the Irish resort was a milestone.

 “We have over 28 years’ experience in developing and operating market leading holiday villages throughout the UK, and we are excited about the prospect of bringing our award winning short break offering to Irish families,” he said.